huridocs/pdf-document-layout-analysis/README.md

 By combining both, we are segmenting the pages alongside with the type of the content.

 Even though the visual model using more resources than the others, generally it's giving better performance since it "sees" the whole page and has an idea about all the context.
-On the other hand, LightGBM models are not performing that well but they are much faster and more resource-friendly.
+On the other hand, LightGBM models are performing slightly worse but they are much faster and more resource-friendly.
 It will only require your CPU power.

 ## Data

 As we mentioned, we are using the visual model that trained on [DocLayNet](https://github.com/DS4SD/DocLayNet) dataset.
 Also for training the LightGBM models, we again used this dataset.
-There are 11 categories:
+There are 11 categories in this dataset:

        1: "Caption"
        2: "Footnote"